 Most recipes for this savory Spanish sauce are naturally vegan, and the selected recipe is no exception.
 To keep it vegan-friendly, slather it on bread that doesn’t have egg in it or omit the bread entirely.

-Romesco is great on pita slices or potato wedges or as a stand-alone dip for veggies.
+Romesco is also great on pita slices or potato wedges or as a stand-alone dip for veggies.

 You can make ranch dressing vegan by blending cashews for the base.
 Or, as in this recipe, simply use nondairy substitutions like soy, nut, or oat milk and store-bought vegan mayonnaise (you can make your own vegan mayo if you like).